Pharmacy Safety Initiative

 Recognizing the rise in reports of pharmacy robberies across Ontario, the College’s Board of Directors discussed the use of mandatory time-delayed safes in all community pharmacies at its December 12, 2022 meeting.

-At its March 21, 2023 meeting, the Board approved updated policies requiring the use of time-delayed safes and associated signage in all community pharmacies.
+At its March 21, 2023 and March 25, 2024 meetings, the Board approved updated policies requiring the use of time-delayed safes and associated signage in all community pharmacies.
 The College is sharing information and FAQs (see below) to support registrants in implementing time-delayed safes in their pharmacies.

 Resources for Pharmacy Professionals